Troubleshooting Government Macs: Common Problems and Fixes

 • Release the keys after the second startup sound or when the Apple logo appears.

-This process resets the PRAM/NVRAM, potentially resolving many common issues.
+This process resets the PRAM/NVRAM, potentially resolving many common issues without data loss.

 Safe Mode